 Many times, we need to write abbreviations of names, places, and things.
 This can be done easily by using inbuilt functions of Excel.
-In order to determine two-letter abbreviations from full state names (i.e. Los Angeles to LA), you can use a simple formula using VLOOKUP.
+In order to determine two-letter abbreviations from full state names (i.e., Los Angeles to LA), you can use a simple formula using VLOOKUP.

-VLOOKUP is an excel function that is used to look up and retrieve data from a specific lookup column in a table.
+VLOOKUP is an Excel function that is used to look up and retrieve data from a specific lookup column in a table.
 It is also categorized as a lookup/reference function.

 =VLOOKUP(value, table,index number,[range_lookup])

 In this case, there is no direct way for you to finish this job in Excel.
-But, you can list all the state names and their relative abbreviations firstly in a table and then apply the VLOOKUP function to get any of the required abbreviations.
+But, you can list all the state names and their relative abbreviations first in a table and then apply the VLOOKUP function to get any of the required abbreviations.

 In this case, we’ll use the formula stated below: